 Some wines are good, some are bad, and some are significant.
 Here are 40 that made a difference.

 What was the first wine?
 There’s no way to know, though the oldest evidence of winemaking dates back 8,000 years, to Stone Age villages in the mountains south of Tbilisi, Georgia.
 But whoever made that first wine, man or woman, priest or peasant, we owe them a big debt.
 Some wines are good, some are bad, and some—a very few, like that first one—are significant.
 Maybe they shatter preconceptions about the potential of a grape or region; maybe they shock us with a new flavor or set of tastes; maybe they even leave us taken aback by the fact that they’re packaged in cans.
 Here are 40 that made a difference.

 10. Gaja Sorì San Lorenzo (1967)

 The message was clear: In the hands of an unparalleled winemaker like Angelo Gaja, Barbaresco’s greatest vineyards could be as fully distinctive and terroir-expressive as those of Burgundy.
-The original 1967 vintage of this wine was his first single-vineyard Barbaresco and one of the first in the region; the current 2013 Gaja Sorì San Lorenzo ($475) is thrillingly aromatic, powerfully structured, and still revelatory, 51 years later. .
+The original 1967 vintage of this wine was his first single-vineyard Barbaresco and one of the first in the region; the current 2013 Gaja Sorì San Lorenzo ($475) is thrillingly aromatic, powerfully structured, and still revelatory, 51 years later.

-Click here to read the rest of the article.
+Click here to read the entire article.